-He got down into the street and watched his five guards and driver shoulder a roast leg of mutton, a large basket of apples, a small bag of baby carrots, ten loaves of fresh bread, and ten small skins of wine.
+He waited while his five guards and driver shouldered a roast leg of mutton, a large basket of apples, a small bag of baby carrots, ten loaves of fresh bread, and ten small skins of wine.
 Enough for the evening and a good start on munchies for tomorrow.

-But as they started through the trees in front of Shelemiah’s house, four tall men in black strode out to the street.
-The pink Moloch drawing of furnace and flames on the upper left corner of their shirts made Obadiah clench his teeth.
-He stared at them cold-eyed, and they smirked in his face.
-They strolled up the street toward the town square of Samaria, and he shook his head after them.
+But as they started for the path to the house, four tall men in black shirts strode out.
+Obadiah clenched his jaw at the pink Moloch insignia on their shoulders.
+He stared at them cold-eyed, and they smirked in return.
+They strolled up the street toward the town square of Samaria.

 A shriek rang out.

 The guards dashed up the path, and the chief trotted after them.
-He caught up with them at the front gate.
-They stood and stared across the empty courtyard at Shelemiah’s wife.
+At the front gate, they stared across the empty courtyard at Abdel’s mother.
 She knelt and sobbed over someone by the front door.

-Obadiah pushed through and strode over beside her.
-Her sides heaved with sobs, and she pressed her cheek against the cheek of a man lying face up on the doorstep.
+Obadiah pushed through and strode over to her side.
+She heaved with sobs and pressed her cheek against the cheek of the man lying face up on the doorstep.

-Rizpah, her daughter-in-law, stumbled out the door and knelt beside her.
+Her daughter-in-law stumbled out the door and knelt beside her.
 The mother looked up at her and wailed.
-With one hand, Rizpah covered the slash in the man’s throat.
+With one hand, the young woman covered the slash in the man’s throat.
 With the other, she turned his head.

 Abdel, her husband.

-The young woman threw her head back, stared at the sky, and clenched her fists.
+She threw her head back, stared at the sky, and clenched her fists.
 Her mouth opened wide and a voiceless gasp escaped.
 Then she screamed and screamed.
-A toddler tumbled out the door and buried his face in her robe.
+Her toddler tumbled out the door and buried his face in her robe.
 He wailed in time with her screams.
-His little brother crawled into the open doorway.
-He raised his head toward his grandmother and whimpered.
+His little brother crawled into the open doorway, raised his head toward his grandmother, and whimpered.

 A sharp pang gripped Obadiah in the chest.
-Those arrogance, wicked men had hunt down his young friend Abdel.
+Those haughty men had hunted down his young friend.
 Why, Lord?
 Why do you stand far off?
 He bent over the little group.
-“I’ll get Shel.”
-At the gate he paused by his guards at the gate.
+“I’ll go get Shel.”
+He paused by his guards at the gate.
 “See that no stranger gets in here.”
-He touched his driver on the arm.
-“Shelemiah’s grove.”
-They trotted out to the chariot, found Shelemiah, and brought him to the house.
+He touched his driver on the arm, and they trotted out to the chariot.

-That afternoon Obadiah wept with Shelemiah and his family as they put Abdel in the ground.
+That afternoon Obadiah wept with Abdel’s family as they put Abdel in the ground.
 That evening and all of Sabbath day he sat with them and greeted visitors.
 Many smiled at him in recognition.
 Others raised their eyebrows and scanned him and his six men.
-They got to satisfaction, because Obadiah was here for Abdel and his family, not to introduce himself.
+The men said nothing, and Obadiah limited his response to a quick smile.
 One or two turned to Abdel’s buddy, Ulam, who told them, “Abdel’s Uncle ‘Biah from Jezreel, the king’s chief of staff.”
 Obadiah favored those few with a nod.

-For the first five days of the week, he left the city early and inspected olive groves and presses for King Ahab.
-Each evening he returned to the family.
-Early the sixth day, he left his room at the inn and joined Shelemiah and the family.
-“This last day of shiva your visitors will be few.
+For the first five days of the week, Obadiah left the city early and inspected olive groves and presses for King Ahab.
+Each evening the chief of staff returned to the family.
+Early the sixth day, he left his room at the inn and joined the family.
+“This last day of grieving your visitors will be few.
 Tomorrow I return to the fort, and I wish to spend this day with you.”
 An hour later, his guards came in and set down another array of food.

 The chief picked up an apple but put it back on the tray.
 He could still see Abdel’s wife trying to cover the slit in Abdel’s throat.
 Those wicked men wearing the pink Moloch had tossed her husband at the door as if the Lord took no notice.

 At mid-morning, Abdel’s youngest crawled onto Obadiah’s lap, and the royal chief of staff breathed a little easier.
-He cupped the tiny back and bottom in his hands and nestled him up against his shoulder.
-He smiled over at Shelemiah and then swallowed.
+His big hands cupped the tiny back and bottom and nestled him up against his chest.
+He smiled over at Shelemiah, Abdel’s father, and then swallowed.

-He croaked out a whisper, “For six years….”
-Shelemiah leaned in.
+“For six years….” croaked out, and Shelemiah leaned in.
 Obadiah cleared his throat and spoke in full voice.
-“For six years this child’s father managed olive groves, first for King Omri and now for King Ahab.
+“For six years Abdel managed olive groves, first for King Omri and now for King Ahab.
 He would show me the tiniest invasion of scale or scab and what he was doing to push it back.
 Other times he took me far outside the grove to show me a small box of diseased fruit that he pulled off the trees.
 Abdel spoke the truth.”